Exponential decay estimates and smoothness of the moduli space of pseudoholomorphic curves: Exponential decay estimate implies smoothness of coordinate change

 We can use Proposition \ref{prop816} to control the obstruction bundle $\mathcal E_i(u')$ together with its derivatives.

-More explicitly: we can use the proposition to show (\ref{eq:intintPiE1}): we use it to show a version of Lemma \ref{lemE2E2}, where $\sigma$ derivative as well as $\rho$ and $T$ derivative is included and the definition of $\mathcal E_i(u')$ is slightly modified as we mentioned at the beginning of Theorem \ref{them816}.
+More explicitly: we can use the proposition to show (\ref{eq:intintPiE1}): we use it to show a version of Lemma \ref{lemE2E2}, where $\sigma$ derivative as well as $\rho$ and $T$ derivatives is included and the definition of $\mathcal E_i(u')$ is slightly modified as we mentioned at the beginning the proof of Theorem \ref{them816}.